anilthoke19/java-Basic/README.md

-All the project based on java .Compile in one folder.
+All the project based on java .Compile in one folder.  like Loop,condition Statement